ezimuel/ZendService_Api/README.md

 The `ZendService\Api` component can be used to facilitate the consume of generic API using HTTP.
 The micro HTTP framework is able to configure the header, method, body, and query string of a HTTP request according to specific API parameters.
-This mapping is provided using PHP configuration array.
+This mapping is provided using a special PHP configuration array.

-The `ZendService\Api` consumes, for each API call, two PHP configuration files, one for the HTTP request and another for the parameters mapping.
-The configuration files are named using the same name of the PHP function to generate.
-For instance, if the name of the API function is authenticate, the configuration files will be named `authenticate.php` (for the HTTP request) and `authenticate_params.php` (for the mapping).
+You can specify the API parameters using the `setApi` method.
+This method accepts two parameters: the name of the API and a closure (callback) that returns the configuration with a PHP array.

 Let see an example, image you need to consume an authentication API call with a POST HTTP request using a [JSON](http://www.json.org/) data format with the following parameters: username and password.